lasik surgeons

 Autoimmune Disorder and Immunocompromised

-Considerations with Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, CK, P-IOL, RLE, etc.
+Considerations with Lasik, Bladeless Lasik, PRK, LASEK, Epi-Lasik, P-IOL, RLE, etc

 Autoimmune disorders are a contraindication for Lasik due to the disorder and possible interaction with meds.